Gabriel Karawani, Director & Co-Founder

 Set-SPOTenant -KnowledgeAgentSelectedSitesList @("siteurlA", "siteurlB")

-You can now enable the KnowledgeAgent to all sites, except those in the exclusion list as follows:
+First, set the scope to enable the KnowledgeAgent in all sites, except those in the exclusion list as follows:

 Set-SPOTenant -KnowledgeAgentScope ExcludeSelectedSites